 Developed a price-demand elasticity model for the largest beer bottler in Panama.
 Proved that the demand was inelastic.
 Presented the results to the CEO and avoided a price reduction that saved tens of millions to the company every year.

-Spun off successfully the financial services division of a Spanish energy company for $150 million.
+Spun off successfully the financial services division of a Spanish energy company for US$150 million.

 Led a global benchmark by region of the services offered to small-and-medium enterprises for a US global bank.
 Designed and redefined the firm’s global strategy for the sector.